ArginAslanian/azure-cicd-python-game/README.md

 ## Overview
 This project demonstrates a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline.
 I transformed a standard Python console application into a stateless Flask web app and automated its deployment to an Azure App Service using GitHub Actions.

-[🎮 Play the live game here!] https://argin-higher-lower-game-h7g7hqewedeyhzaz.westus2-01.azurewebsites.net

-**⏱️ Note on Load Times:** To optimize cloud spend, this application is hosted on an Azure Free Tier (F1) Linux App Service.
-If the application has not received traffic in the last 20 minutes, the compute resources are temporarily suspended.
-Please allow 20-25 seconds for the "cold start" wake-up process during your first visit!

 ## 🏗️ Architecture & Technologies Used
 * **Frontend:** HTML/CSS
 * **Backend:** Python 3.13, Flask, Gunicorn